-However, in a darker corner, Halcion is a brand name drug.
-It uses benzodiazepine as its active ingredient.
+Halcion is a brand name drug that uses benzodiazepine as its active ingredient.
 It is a sedative and tranquilizer prescribed to treat insomnia.
-Like other sedatives, Halcion withdrawal can result in when you stop taking it.
+Like other sedatives, Halcion withdrawal can result in when stop taking it.

 There are some difference between these types of benzos.
 First, it is in how fast-acting they are.
 Then, it is how long they last.
 Lastly, it is how quickly they leave the body.
 The shorter-acting the compound, the more intense the effect.
 Therefore, the more acute the withdrawal symptoms are.
 Different forms of benzos work to treat different symptoms.
 They ranging from panic attacks to psychotic mania.
 In addition, people commonly use them to sedate patients undergoing surgery.